raja0612/GitStepsForWindows/README.md

 Steps for adding your local Project to remote Github repository.

-1. Crate your own repository wothout any README.md or license file (ex:( https://github.com/raja0612/Java8Features.git) 2.Download abd Install git scm on your windows machine.(https://git-scm.com/download/win)
+1. Crate your new repository  without any README.md or license file on your github account (ex:( https://github.com/raja0612/Java8Features.git)
+2.Download abd Install git scm on your windows machine.(https://git-scm.com/download/win)
 3. On your local machine, go to project workspace directory (ex: C:\Users\RAJASHEKHAR\workspace\jpa\Java8Features) 4.Initialize git repository (ex : git init)